-The LEED-CS v2.0 EA Credit 1 Submittal Template provides detailed tables and calculations to assist with the completion of this credit.
+The EA Credit 1 Submittal Template provides detailed tables and calculations to assist with the completion of this credit.
 Instructions are self-contained on the template and too lengthy to repeat here.
 Users are prompted for relevant project and model data, and the forms automatically generate percent savings and points achieved.